somosnlp/somosnlp.org/pages/blog/en/include.md

 - Licensing exams for professions (medicine, psychology, law, etc.)
 - Language tests
 - Driving license tests
-- Trivia-style questions (e.g., "Who Wants to Be a Millionaire?")
+- Questions from shows like "Who Wants to Be a Millionaire?"
 - Questions from games like Trivial Pursuit
 - Self-assessment tests in textbooks